Tree Canopy Target

 It is hard to believe that Kitchener cares about the tree canopy after allowing a private citizen to cut down all the trees on a property he was planning to sell.

-Jane B Harding asked over 2 years ago
+Jane B Harding asked about 3 years ago

 Thank you for your 'comment'.
 We appreciate you sharing your concerns and consider tree protection to be a key variable in our ability to sustainably manage our existing and future tree canopy.